The Tribe of Reuben

 One of the darkest moments in Reuben’s history came through Dathan and Abiram, men from the tribe of Reuben, who joined Korah’s rebellion against Moses and Aaron [Numbers 16:1-35].
 Scripture does not say the whole tribe rebelled, and we should not make Dathan and Abiram define every Reubenite.
 But their place in the story is sobering.

 Their rebellion challenged the order God had appointed.
-Whether old firstborn claims contributed to their resentment is not stated directly.
-What is clear is that a wounded status can become dangerous when it hardens into pride.
-The Lord judged the revolt severely [Numbers 16:31-35; Deuteronomy 11:6].
+Whether the old firstborn claims contributed to their resentment is not stated directly.
+What is clear is that wounded status can become dangerous when it hardens into pride.
+Deuteronomy later remembers the judgment as a warning to Israel [Deuteronomy 11:6].

 Reuben’s warning is sharp: past honor never permits present rebellion.
 A great name cannot sanctify a proud heart.